-2.4 Does the process control (In- Process Checks) address an issue to ensure identity, strength, quality, and purity of the product.
+2.4 Does the process control (In- Process Checks) address an issue to ensure the identity, strength, quality, and purity of the product?

 2.6 Validation of New Master Formula:

-Are new master formula or method of preparation adopted and steps taken to demonstrate its suitability for routine processing, a process defined materials, and equipment specified?
+Are new master formulas or methods of preparation adopted and steps taken to demonstrate their suitability for routine processing, process-defined materials, and equipment specified?

 2.7 Validation of Equipment & Materials: